Blue bin - paper and card

 Please ensure all material is clean and dry - believe it or not, when it's damp bacteria can start to break it down, generating heat which poses a risk of fire.

-DO NOT put the following items in your burgundy recycling bin:
+DO NOT put the following items in your blue recycling bin:

 - plastic bags

 We have put stickers on the lids of blue bins to remind you what shouldn't go in your paper and card bin.

 We cannot take extra bags beside a bin.
 If you can't keep it until your next collection, you can take your excess waste to any of our waste and recycling centres.

 You've bin tagged

 If we notice that your blue bin has items in it that shouldn't be there we will put a red tag on the bin handle.
 If you get a red tag we will NOT empty it.
 You should remove the items and either put them in your black bin or take them to a recycling centre.
 You should then put your blue bin out on its next collection day.

 We recommend you put your house number on your wheelie bins.